gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Groovy compilation avoidance

 Gradle now supports experimental compilation avoidance for Groovy.

 This speeds up Groovy compilation by avoiding re-compiling dependent projects if there are no changes that would affect the output of their compilation.

 See [Groovy compilation avoidance](userguide/groovy_plugin.html#sec:groovy_compilation_avoidance) for more details.

 ### Incremental Groovy compilation

-Even if recompilation is necessary, Gradle now has experimental support for incremental Groovy compilation.
+When compilation is necessary, Gradle now has experimental support for incremental Groovy compilation.

-If only a small set of Groovy source files are changed, only the affected source files will be recompiled.
+If only a small set of Groovy source files have been changed, only the affected source files will be recompiled.
-For example, if you only change a few Groovy test classes, you don't need to recompile all Groovy test source files - only the changed classes (and the classes that are affected by them) will need to be recompiled.
+For example, if you only change one Groovy test class, Gradle doesn't need to recompile all Groovy test source files.
+Gradle will recompile only the changed classes and the classes that are affected by them.

 See [Incremental Groovy compilation](userguide/groovy_plugin.html#sec:incremental_groovy_compilation) in the user manual for more details.

 <a name="test-fixtures"/>

 ## Test fixtures for Java projects

-Gradle 5.6 introduces a new [Java test fixtures plugin](userguide/java_testing.html#sec:java_test_fixtures), which, when applied in combination with the `java` or `java-library` plugin, will create a conventional `testFixtures` source set.
+Gradle 5.6 introduces a new [Java test fixtures plugin](userguide/java_testing.html#sec:java_test_fixtures) that can be applied in combination with the `java` or `java-library` plugin to create a conventional `testFixtures` source set.
-Gradle will automatically perform the wiring so that the `test` compilation depends on test fixtures, but more importantly, it allows other projects to depend on the test fixtures of a library.
+Gradle will automatically perform the necessary wiring so that `test` compilation depends on test fixtures.
+More importantly, this plugin also allows other projects to depend on the test fixtures of the project.

 For example:
 ```groovy
 dependencies {
    // this will add the test fixtures of "my-lib" on the compile classpath of the tests of _this_ project